Career Definition for a Materials Management Clerk

 Materials management clerks order, receive and distribute supplies and equipment.
 They work for purchasing departments of private companies, schools, hospitals and government agencies to inspect supplies delivered from vendors, check incoming deliveries against invoices and package outgoing shipments.
 Receiving clerks keep computerized inventories of stock and perform data entry tasks related to purchasing and distributing materials.

 Materials management clerks have high school diplomas and receive on-the-job training specific to the organizations for which they work.
-They typically work under supervision of more experienced purchasing department staff and gradually gain greater responsibility and more independent tasks.
+They typically work under the supervision of more experienced purchasing department staff and gradually gain greater responsibility and more independent tasks.
 Clerks who work with liquor, pharmaceuticals or luxury goods may need to be bonded.

 Materials management clerks are capable of performing repetitive tasks quickly and accurately.
 Shipping and receiving clerks often work with expensive supplies and equipment; the American Purchasing Society emphasizes that materials management clerks must be highly ethical and reliable.